The Spin-MInt Algorithm: an Accurate and Symplectic Propagator for the Spin-Mapping Representation of Nonadiabatic Dynamics: Background Theory

-Several approaches for integrating the spin-mapping Hamiltonian have been proposed, these include converting into MMST variables to utilise one of the MMST algorithms\cite{Runeson2019, Runeson2020, Cook2023} and the angle-based algorithm outlined in Appendix~\ref{theta-phi-algo} which we later show is not symplectic.\cite{Bossion2021, bossionNonadiabaticMappingDynamics2022, bossionNonadiabaticRingPolymer2023} Direct angle propagation can become unstable and hence, an algorithm extension has been developed where in these regions the elements of the spin-vector are directly propagated.\cite{bossionNonadiabaticRingPolymer2023} As far as we are aware, the only suggested symplectic scheme would be converting to the MMST representation and using the MInt algorithm.
+Several approaches for integrating the spin-mapping Hamiltonian have been proposed, these include sampling or converting to MMST variables to utilise one of the MMST algorithms\cite{Runeson2019, Runeson2020, Cook2023} and the angle-based algorithm outlined in Appendix~\ref{theta-phi-algo} which we later show is not symplectic.\cite{Bossion2021, bossionNonadiabaticMappingDynamics2022, bossionNonadiabaticRingPolymer2023} Direct angle propagation can become unstable and hence, an extension has been developed to directly propagate the spin-vector elements in regions of instability.\cite{bossionNonadiabaticRingPolymer2023} As far as we are aware, the only suggested symplectic scheme would be using the MInt algorithm.